-Function TNC 640 iTNC 530 File management: Entry of name Opens Select file pop-up window Synchronizes the cursor Support of key combinations Not available Available Favorites Management Not available Available Configuration of column structure Not available Available Selecting a tool from the table Selection via split-screen menu Selection in a pop-up window Programming special functions with the SPEC FCT key Pressing the key opens a soft-key row as a submenu.
+TNC 640 iTNC 530 Opens Select file pop-up windowSelect file Synchronizes the cursor Not available Available Not available Available Not available Available Selection via split-screen menu Selection in a pop-up window Pressing the key opens a soft-key row as a submenu.
 To exit the submenu, press the SPEC FCT key again; then the control shows the last active soft-key row Pressing the key adds the soft- key row as the last row.
-To exit the menu, press the SPEC FCT key again; then the control shows the last active soft-key row Programming approach and departure motions with the APPR DEP key Pressing the key opens a soft-key row as a submenu.
+To exit the menu, press the SPEC FCT key again; then the control shows the last active soft-key row Pressing the key opens a soft-key row as a submenu.
 To exit the submenu, press the APPR DEP key again; then the control shows the last active soft-key row Pressing the key adds the soft- key row as the last row.
-To exit the menu, press the APPR DEP key again; then the control shows the last active soft-key row Pressing the hard key END with active CYCLE DEF and TOUCH PROBE menus Terminates the editing process and calls the file manager Exits the respective menu Calling the file manager while the CYCLE DEF and TOUCH PROBE menus are active Terminates the editing process and calls the file manager.
-The respective soft-key row remains selected when the file manager is exited Key non-functional error message Calling the file manager while CYCL CALL, SPEC FCT, PGM CALL and APPR/DEP menus are active Terminates the editing process and calls the file manager.
+To exit the menu, press the APPR DEP key again; then the control shows the last active soft-key row Terminates the editing process and calls the file manager Exits the respective menu Terminates the editing process and calls the file manager.
+The respective soft-key row remains selected when the file manager is exited Key non-functional error message Terminates the editing process and calls the file manager.
 The respective soft-key row remains selected when the file manager is exited Terminates the editing process and calls the file manager.
-The basic soft-key row is selected when the file manager is exited
+The basic soft-key row is selected when the file manager is exited Opens Select file pop-up windowSelect file Not available Not available Not available Not available Selection via split-screen menu Pressing the key opens a soft-key row as a submenu.
+To exit the submenu, press the SPEC FCT key again; then the control shows the last active soft-key row Pressing the key opens a soft-key row as a submenu.
+To exit the submenu, press the APPR DEP key again; then the control shows the last active soft-key row Terminates the editing process and calls the file manager Terminates the editing process and calls the file manager.
+The respective soft-key row remains selected when the file manager.
+The respective soft-key row remains selected